joe-segal/metaculus-bot-forecaster/README.md

 ## Getting Started

-Note that I am a novice, so these instructions may contain mistakes or may not be the most efficient way to do it.

 ### Step One: Copy the Colab Notebook

-First you need to have made a copy of the [Google colab notebook](https://colab.research.google.com/drive/1_P7_QNJiJyWBY2qCVu2-_8gVPD1X7mX3?usp=sharing) used to make forecasts.
+First you need to have made a copy of the Google colab notebook used to make forecasts.
+(JMS_Metaculus_Bot_Notebook.ipynb)

-*Note that currently only the linked notebook is setup properly to enable this automated process, so you should copy and modify that one.
-Metaculus has other Google colab templates that have not implemented the code necessary to be used with this Github action.*

 ### Step Two: Copy This Repository